Tida-Support/Character-Style-Shaper-Fuse-for-BMD-Fusion/README.md

 # Character Style Shaper Fuse for Blackmagic Fusion
 ## Features
 This Fuse will generate an independent Text+ node.
-The Text+ node is already filled with data which is given by this Fuse.
-Each character of the Text has its unique Value which influences the shape of the complete Line of the Text.
+The new Text+ node is already filled with data, which was calculated by this Fuse.
+Each Character of the Text becomes its unique value which influences the Shape of the complete Line of the Text.
 ![Controls](https://github.com/Tida-Support/Character-Style-Shaper-Fuse-for-BMD-Fusion/blob/main/CharacterSyleShaperControls.png)
 ## Video
 https://www.youtube.com/watch?v=wpKXsdlYkKQ
 ## Installation
-Fuses generally work only with Fusion of Davinci Resolve Studio or Fusion Studio Standalone.
+Fuses generally work only with integrated Fusion of Davinci Resolve Studio or Fusion Studio Standalone.
 It will not work with the free version of Davinci Resolve.
 Please save the .fuse file to the assigned folder for Fuses